The Slaughter Rule - Andrew & Alex Smith 2002

 Roy's love-interest Skyla (Clea DuVall) remains peripheral to the heart of the story, functioning primarily to vouch for his heterosexual bone fides.
 Her attraction to him is mainly physical, but when things don't gel erotically to her satisfaction, she grows restless, withdraws, and eventually leaves town.
 Roy, who just happens to find her waiting at the bus station, casually rebuffs her half-hearted show of remorse.
 The Slaughter Rule is not about the mating game, in any case, but Roy's development into a fully fledged human being through his complicated friendship with Ferguson.
 Skyla represents the negative example of failed loyalty in a relationship based on infatuation.
 The test of loyalty in such relationships often amounts to an on-going overcoming of the satiety that domesticated erotic passion brings with it.
 Only a context not qualified by sexual dependence, yet fraught with unwanted desire and enmity, could provide the setting for the test of loyalty to which Roy is submitted.

 The Slaughter Rule belongs on a long list of films dealing with the vicissitudes of love, honor, and loyalty between men (other examples: Grand Illusion, Tune's of Glory, Billy Budd, Midnight Cowboy, The Best Way to Walk, Beau Travail, and Enduring Love).
 Centrally or peripherally each takes up the subject of masculine self-definition--amity/emulation v. enmity--in a more or less homosocial environment.
-Films like My Beautiful Laundrette, Priest, Brokeback Mountain, etc., don't quite fit into this category because each resolves the conflict of emulation-emnity--the conflict of indentification-- sexually, taking the feasibility of erotic fulfillment and reciprocated love for granted, then problematizing the homosexual bond in the context of a hostile social setting, to establish a distinct thematic constellation.
+Films like My Beautiful Laundrette, Priest, Brokeback Mountain, on the other hand, don't quite fit into this category because each resolves the conflict of emulation-emnity--the conflict of indentification-- sexually, taking the feasibility of erotic fulfillment and reciprocated love for granted, while problematizing the homosexual bond in the context of a hostile social setting, to establish a distinct thematic constellation.
 In The Slaughter Rule the homoerotic dimension--unwanted desire, its renunciation and forgiveness--obtains as threat to amity and compassion.
 In this regard it is a more tragic film than those that cross the barrier into reciprocated intimacy, and, arguably, one on a higher spiritual plane.